znes/saiv/README.md

   npm install
   ```

-After that you can rewrite code and rebuild bundle.js
+After that you can rewrite code in src dir and rebuild bundle.js
   ```
-  npm run build
+  webpack
   ```

 During development you should use
   ```
-  npm run watch
+  webpack -w
   ```

 This way node will watch for file changes in src dir and recompile bundle.js accordingly